Artists work with paint; sculptors with marble - the good man works with his mind.

 Others' currency can be found by 'flashing' it in front of them.
 If he is guided by money, then he can be paid off with coins.
 If it is food, then delicious food.
 It is the god he worships.

-Some examples of insidious opinions: you see a person mourning and you think "she's crushed."
+Some examples of vicious judgements: you see a person mourning and you think "she's crushed."
 Rather think, it is nothing to me - it's indifferent and this person could be content if they did not desire to find happiness in others.
 You see a rich man or woman and you think "There goes one lucky man!"
 Rather think, money does not make one happy nor lucky!
 You see a poor beggar and you think "poor guy, he doesn't even have money enough for food."
 Rather think, this beggar, despite his predicament, could find contentment.
 Indeed, this is hard for some to accept or live by.
 But as long as people, like these, try to find contentment in things that lie outside themselves (externals), they will be frustrated and experience fear and anxiety.

 A similar exercise, applied in today's modern social media environment, is to observe your reactions as you scroll through Facebook or Instagram.
 Do you feel a twinge of envy or jealousy when you see "that perfect family, on the perfect vacation"?
 Pause.
 Think about what it is you are wanting.
 Do you want those externals or do you want virtue more?
 You must question these value judgements; you must question the premise of impression.
 If it is in your control and is virtuous, then seek it; desire it.
 But if it is an external and out of your control, forget it.
 It means nothing.